This section sets out the responsibilities of the College and its employees in relation to research.

 Principal Investigator (PI)

-To take ultimate responsibility for the design, conduct, analyses and reporting of a clinical study.
+The Principal Investigator (PI) takes ultimate responsibility for the design, conduct, analyses and reporting of a clinical study.

-Are accountable to:
+The PI is accountable to:

-Are responsible for ensuring:
+The PI is responsible for ensuring:

 - The research team give priority to the dignity, rights, safety and well-being of participants and potential participants are fully informed befoe deciding whether or not to join a study.